njoy/NJOY2016/README.md

 make -j8
 ```

-The above instructions will produce a release build consisting of a dynamic library and dynamically linked library.
+The above instructions will produce a release build consisting of a dynamic library and dynamically linked executable.
 To compile a static version (i.e. the executable is not a dynamically linked executable), the cmake command shown above should be replaced with the following cmake command:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release -Dstatic_libraries=ON
       -Dstatic_njoy=ON -DCMAKE_EXE_LINKER_FLAGS=-static ../